It was not all that long ago that clinicians and scientists alike

 Here are some things that you can do for yourself at home to get you started.

-- Accept your ADHD diagnosis, learn what it is, and develop compassion for yourself.
+- Accept your ADHD diagnosis, learn as much as you can about ADHD and develop compassion for yourself.

-- Start to look at the sources of stress in your life.
-Once you become more aware, try to make small incremental changes when possible.
+- Start to look at the sources of the stress in your life.
+Once you start to identify them, try to make small incremental changes when possible.

-- Utilize whatever support that you already have in your life; family, friends, siblings, religious affiliations.
+- Utilize Whatever support that you already have in your life; family, friends, siblings, religious affiliations, ADDA support groups, and community affiliations.

 - If your kids have ADHD, seek support for them as well.